Tony St. Pierre

 Action Steps

-1. Recall a Challenge - Think back to a recent point of friction.
-It could be a production fire, a critical PR, or a missed estimate.
-Write it down.
+1. Recall a challenge - Think of a recent moment that tested you.
+It could be a production fire, a rough code review, or a plan that fell apart.
+Could you write it down with honesty?

-2. Review your Response - Did emotion take over, or did you respond with clarity?
-What did your response reveal about your habits under pressure?
+2. Review your response - Did you lead with emotion or act with clarity?
+What did your behavior reveal about your habits under pressure?

 Consider This